MSSakib03/GlyphForge/README.md

 ### 💎 Core: Glyph Extraction & Bulk Export

-This is the heart of GlyphForge.
+This is the heart of GlyphScopeX.
 It breaks down a font file into its constituent vectors.

 * 🃏 **Visual Glyph Cards:** Every character is rendered as a separate, interactive card using SVG paths.
 * 🏗️ **Bulk Extraction:**